rpalovics/Alpenglow/docs/source/general/implement_your_model.rst

 Creating an experiment using the new model
 ------------------------------------------

 To create a preconfigured experiment using the new class, inherit from :py:class:`alpenglow.OnlineExperiment` and implement `_config()`.
+Calling `run()` for the new class will run the experiment, i.e. for each sample, compute rank and then call the updater to update the model.
 Create file `python/alpenglow/experiments/MyNewExperiment.py`:

 .. code-block:: python

     import alpenglow.Getter as rs
     import alpenglow as prs